motaz007/Software_testing/README.md

   1. Q2: which contains the solution of the second task and it is written in python.

       The following [ReadMe file](Q2/ReadMe.md) contains a description of that solution.

 ## Usage:

-* To run the test for the C code in Q1:
+* Run the test for the C code in Q1:

  use the makefile which will generate the executable Unit_Tests

-* To run the python scripts in Q2:
+* Run the python scripts in Q2:

   - To run the test for python code in Q2: